ftlabs/order-order/README.md

 {{> footer type='example' }}
 ```

-4. If you want to add client side javascript.
-In `static/js/debates` create a folder named after your debate type.
+4. If you want to add client side javascript in `static/js/debates` create a folder named after your debate type.
 As long as you have `{{> footer type=<name of debate type> }}` in your view your javascript file will be available.

-5. If you want to add styling.
-In `sass/debates` create a file named after your debate type.
+5. If you want to add styling in `sass/debates` create a file named after your debate type.
 Then in `sass/main.scss` add `@import 'debates/<name of debate type>'` below the other debate types.

 ## Future Features/PRs